 The websites you visit only see a connection request coming from a VPN server.
 They then send information to that VPN server.

-EXPERT TIP: Good VPN services have servers in lots of locations.
+EXPERT ADVICE: Good VPN services have servers in dozens of locations.
 You can trick websites into thinking you’re located in a different country by connecting to a VPN server there.
 This is how people use VPNs to change their region on Netflix and other streaming services.

 How Do VPNs Encrypt and Secure Your Data?